The 2020 Credit Score Guide – Chapter One

 The important role of credit reference agencies

-CRAs (like Experian, Equifax and Callcredit) are independent bodies and don’t ‘own’ this information about you.
+CRAs are independent bodies and don’t ‘own’ this information about you.
 Instead, they hold the information provided by lenders and from public records and share it with financial institutions when you make a credit application.

-Their data is updated every 4-6 weeks with information supplied by lenders and other companies who you have a financial connection with.
+Credit Reference Agencies typically update their data every 4-6 weeks with information supplied by lenders and other companies who you have a financial connection with.
 As well as banks and building societies, these could be utility companies, mobile phone operators, social housing providers, credit card providers and major retailers.

 Information held about you is bound by the terms of the 1998 Data Protection Act.
 This means you must give your permission for someone to access information about you.
 It’s strictly forbidden to check another person’s credit record.